amuza2/ProductivityCake/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to use, modify, and distribute this software, but any modifications must also be released under the GPL-3.0 license.

 ---